Ask a doctor about a prescription for METFORMIN TARBIS 850 mg FILM-COATED TABLETS

 The symptoms of lactic acidosis include:

-Reduced body temperature and heart rate
+reduction of body temperature and heart rate

 Lactic acidosis is a medical emergency and should be treated in a hospital.

-If you need to undergo a major surgical procedure, you should stop taking Metformina Tarbis while the procedure is being performed and for a period after it.
-Your doctor will decide when to interrupt treatment with Metformina Tarbis and when to restart it.
+If you need to undergo major surgery, you should stop taking Metformin Tarbis while the procedure is being performed and for a period after it.
+Your doctor will decide when you should stop taking Metformin Tarbis and when you can restart it.

-Use of Metformina Tarbis with other medicines
+Use of Metformin Tarbis with other medicines

-If you need to receive an injection of a contrast medium containing iodine into your bloodstream, for example, in the context of an X-ray or a scan, you should stop taking Metformina Tarbis before the injection or at the time of the injection.
-Your doctor will decide when to interrupt treatment with Metformina Tarbis and when to restart it.
+If you need to be given an injection of a contrast medium that contains iodine into your bloodstream, for example, in the context of an X-ray or examination, you should stop taking Metformin Tarbis before the injection or at the time of the injection.
+Your doctor will decide when you should stop taking Metformin Tarbis and when you can restart it.

-Inform your doctor or pharmacist if you are using or have used recently other medicines, even those obtained without a prescription.
+Tell your doctor or pharmacist if you are using or have recently used other medicines, including those obtained without a prescription.

 Pregnancy, breastfeeding, and fertility

-During pregnancy, you need insulin to treat your diabetes.
-Inform your doctor if you are pregnant, think you may be pregnant, or plan to become pregnant, so that your treatment can be changed.
+During pregnancy, you need insulin to treat the diabetes you have.
+Tell your doctor if you are pregnant, think you may be pregnant, or plan to become pregnant, so that your treatment can be changed.

 Do not take this medicine if you are breastfeeding or plan to breastfeed your baby.

-Driving and operating machinery
+Driving and using machines

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

-Usual Dose
+Usual dose

-If you have reduced renal function, your doctor may prescribe a lower dose.
+If you have reduced kidney function, your doctor may prescribe a lower dose.

 Monitoring

-How to Take Metformin Tarbis
+How to take Metformin Tarbis

-The groove is only for breaking the tablet if it is difficult for you to swallow it whole.
+The score line is only for breaking the tablet if you find it difficult to swallow it whole.

-If You Forget to Take Metformin Tarbis
+If you forget to take Metformin Tarbis

-Do not take a double dose to compensate for the missed dose.
+Do not take a double dose to make up for the forgotten dose.
 Take the next dose at the usual time.

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.
 The following side effects may occur:

 Very common side effects (affecting more than 1 in 10 people):